Archive for the “What’s he reading?” Category

 I have mixed feelings about Suicide Squad, both as a group and as a book.
 The basic premise is interesting for about five minutes, then quickly reveals itself as an excuse to write about the main characters being absolute bastards.
 On the other hand, the story in the book was pretty good, even if they did telegraph the twist in it a little bit.
 And I like the character of Harley Quinn.

-There’s been a bit of Internet grumbling about Harley’s new look, and it is certainly a more gratuitously sexy look than in a lot of other versions9, but I gotta say that those complaining must not have seen her in the Arkham Asylum video game.
+There’s been a bit of Internet grumbling about Harley’s new look, and it is certainly a more gratuitously sexy look than in a lot of other versions ((Especially than in the animated series.)), but I gotta say that those complaining must not have seen her in the Arkham Asylum video game.
 There’s also been some complaints about Amanda Waller’s new look – slimmed down and sexied up.
 There may be some merit to this complaint, but it seems like an awful lot of noise over a single panel.
 Anyway, the look of characters in comic books change all the time, whether as part of an editorial decision or because a different artist brings a different take to the character.
 With the relaunch, I figure you gotta expect even bigger changes, and I can’t see bashing an entire book because you don’t like the look of a single character.

 But that’s just me.